tflo/Nude-Again/readme.md

 ### Preliminary note:

-This is a maintenance/fix release of an (apparantly) abandoned addon.
-The addon this is based on is: https://www.curseforge.com/wow/addons/nudist
+This is a maintenance/fix/improvement release of the (apparantly) abandoned [Nudist](https://www.curseforge.com/wow/addons/nudist) addon by tekkub.

+Some of the code is unchanged from the original.
+All images for the iconic Gnome button are unchanged.
+So, of course credits to tekkub.

 If you are the author of the original addon, and don’t like to see this fork of your addon posted here or anywhere, just leave a note in the Issues thread.